 Mathematicians have developed some powerful techniques for solving polynomial equations, including the idea of reducing a set of equations to a simpler form, called a Groebner basis.
-We are investigating whether these techniques can be adapted to solve constraint problems more efficiently.
+We have investigated whether these techniques can be adapted to solve constraint problems more efficiently.

 On the applications side we are particularly interested in the following problems:

 Many commercial organisations are faced with configuration problems, where the task is to find a suitable combination of products that will meet a customer's requirements.
-Such problems can be modelled as constraint satisfaction problems, often with additional optimisation requirements, and we are investigating the best mathematical and computational frameworks to express and solve such problems effectively.
+Such problems can be modelled as constraint satisfaction problems, often with additional optimisation requirements, and we have investigated the best mathematical and computational frameworks to express and solve such problems effectively.

 - Computational Molecular Biology

 A wide variety of new computational problems are arising in molecular biology.
 For example, the enormous growth in sequence data, from the human genome project and similar sequencing projects for other species, has resulted in an urgent need for effective algorithms which can process this data and extract useful biological information.
-Along with the Bioinformatics Group we are looking at ways in which constraints can be used to specify relevant properties of sequences, and constraint programming techniques can be used to search efficiently in very large datasets.
+W-e are looking at ways in which constraints can be used to specify relevant properties of sequences, and constraint programming techniques can be used to search efficiently in very large datasets.

 Large scale scheduling problems, such as the planning of manufacturing processes, or the design of airline timetables are notoriously difficult to solve.
 In these problems we have to find an assignment of times to activities subject to constraints which say that one activity must precede another, or that one activity must not overlap with another, and so on.
 By restricting the problem a little, it is possible to ensure that it can be solved efficiently, but it may not be possible to express the real-world situation.
 We have been studying the possible restrictions on scheduling problems and how they affect computational complexity.